openvinotoolkit/openvino/samples/python/speech_sample/README.md

 ### Quantization

-If the GNA device is selected (for example, using the `-d` GNA flag), the GNA OpenVINO™ Runtime plugin quantizes the model and input feature vector sequence to integer representation before performing inference.
+If the GNA device is selected (for example, using the `-d` GNA flag), the GNA OpenVINO Runtime plugin quantizes the model and input feature vector sequence to integer representation before performing inference.

 Several neural model quantization modes: